bugzilla/bugzilla/docs/en/rst/administering/custom-fields.rst

 =====================

 As soon as a Custom Field is created, its name and type cannot be changed.
-If this field is a drop down menu, its legal values can be set as described in :ref:`edit-values-list`.
+If this field is a drop-down menu, its legal values can be set as described in :ref:`edit-values-list`.
 All other attributes can be edited as described above.